awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/ecs-debug.md

-# Debugging Code in an Amazon Elastic Container Service Cluster by Using the AWS Toolkit for JetBrains<a name="ecs-debug"></a>
+# Debugging code in an Amazon Elastic Container Service cluster by using the AWS Toolkit for JetBrains<a name="ecs-debug"></a>

 You can use the AWS Toolkit for JetBrains to debug code in an Amazon Elastic Container Service \(Amazon ECS\) cluster in an AWS account\.

 **Note**
 Debugging code in Amazon ECS clusters is currently in beta\.
-Ths feature is intended for use a development environment\.
+This feature is intended for use a development environment\.
 Do not use this in a production environment\.
 Debugging code in an Amazon ECS cluster changes the state of resources in your AWS account including, but not limited to, stopping associated Amazon ECS services and changing their configurations\.
 Also, manually changing the state of resources while code debugging is enabled could lead to unpredictable results\.

 ## Prerequisites<a name="ecs-prereqs"></a>